 A right-click on wind direction or the primary/secondary swell directions will bring up a hodograph-type chart to represent directional trends (see 4.5.1-3).
-The direction of the wind/swell is represented by a point's bearing on a polar plot.
-Concentric circles represent the observation times.
+The direction of the observation times.
 Azimuthal alert thresholds (discussed in the next section) are colored in red and yellow arcs.